neutron-org/testnets/quark/testcases/ICA+ICQ.md

 - If you don't have Keplr [install it](https://www.keplr.app/),
 - If you don't have  CosmosHub testnet in your Keplr, go to this [Jsfiddle](https://jsfiddle.net/kht96uvo/1/),
-- Copy your CosmosHub testnet address
+- Copy your CosmosHub testnet address (or generate a new one),
 - Go to [Faucet](https://discord.com/channels/669268347736686612/953697793476821092) channel in Discord and get your `atoms`.

 #### Juno